$M^2$ as a Quantitative Measure for Beam Quality: Results

-This case admits parametrizations corresponding to \eqref{Param1}-\eqref{Param3} with at least one negative coefficient for the free parameters that can not be removed through reparametrization.
+This case admits parametrizations corresponding to the equations \eqref{Param1}-\eqref{Param3} with at least one negative coefficient for the free parameters that can not be removed through reparametrization.
 As a result, case-specific analysis of the parameter space always has to be applied.
-As such, the recommended approach is to assume \eqref{awesome} in this scenario.
+As such, the recommended approach is to assume inequality \eqref{awesome} in this scenario. \end{small} \end{enumerate} We note that the cases given through sums of $\text{TEM}_{an}$ ($a=$const.; $a\geq 1$) and sums of $\text{TEM}_{ma}$ ($a=$const.; $a\geq 1$) are contained within the equations \eqref{Param1}-\eqref{Param3}, however, equation \eqref{Param3} is constrained to equality.

-\end{enumerate} Whilst case of 5. and 6. should in theory be covered by \eqref{Param3}, they result from a system of equations which simplifies in a way that is not included in this solution.
-Their fundamental mode turns out to actually be constrained to equality.

-Lastly, we remark that all of the above solutions assumed superpositions of at least four TEM so that there is always at least one free parameter.
-Of course, solutions also exist for beams with less than four modes, however, in those cases there usually are additional conditions that constrain the $M^2$-parameters.
-Moreover, whenever a $\text{TEM}_{mn}$, which does not fulfill the corresponding symmetry, is added to one of the special cases, a lower bound that is larger or equal to the given lower bound \eqref{awesome} emerges.